mosip/documentation/docs/registration-client-user-guide.md

 ![](_images/reg-client-restart.png)

-*Note*- Deletion of either the **.mopsipkeys** or the **db** folder makes the application get into an invalid state and hence will fail to launch.
+**Note**: Deletion of either the **.mopsipkeys** or the **db** folder makes the application get into an invalid state and hence will fail to launch.
 To be able to launch the client again, the operator should make sure that both the folders are removed and then re-launch the client.

 ![](_images/reg-client-folder.png)

-**On next launch** (after the initial sync),
+2. **On the next launch after the initial sync**,
   - The registration client login page provides the operator an option to select the language for viewing the registration client UI.
   - After successful login, the operator either lands into the operator onboard page or the home page.